lemlac/mulem/docs/reference.md

 f = 3.0
 b = True

-increment(c)   -- T is inferred as Counter increment(f)   -- T is inferred as float
+increment(c)   -- T is inferred Counter
+increment(f)   -- T is inferred float
 (--
-increment(b)   -- T is inferred as bool which has no implementation, compile-time error --)
+increment(b)   -- T is inferred bool which has no implementation, compile-time error --)
 ```